tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 ## Data

+In this chapter, you explain which data you use and what you do to construct your estimation sample.
+Put additional details into an appendix or the online appendix.
+Provide meaningful summary statistics that are closely related to the analysis you will do.
+Spend time on thinking what is really relevant for the reader.

-This chapter typically consists of the following parts:
+The Data chapter typically consists of the following parts:
 - Description of data collection and raw data
 - Data preparation: raw to final data
 - Descriptive statistics of the final dataset